Story of the 1st federated learning model at Owkin

 At Owkin, our mission is to fuse AI and clinical research to unlock medical discoveries.
-To do this we connect medical researchers, biopharma companies, and data scientists in a collaborative, privacy-preserving ecosystem.
+In doing this, we connect medical researchers, biopharma companies, and data scientists in a collaborative, privacy-preserving Data Platform.

-Access to large-scale, meaningful medical data is a major challenge in healthcare.
-Owkin has dedicated three years of R&D to develop Owkin Connect (‘Connect’), our proprietary federated learning framework that ‘connects’ multiple data sources, to enable distributed machine learning training without aggregating or collecting private data.
+Access to large-scale, meaningful medical data is a significant challenge in healthcare.
+As a result, Owkin has dedicated three years of R&D to develop Owkin Connect (‘Connect’).
+This innovative software is our proprietary federated learning framework that ‘connects’ multiple data sources.
+It enables distributed machine learning training without aggregating or collecting private data.

-“Connect” proof-of-concept was achieved in January 2020, when the first-ever federated deep learning model (‘Model’) was trained on histology images which were then distributed, and stored behind hospital firewalls.
-Two datasets and more than 40 talented and dedicated people from Owkin, Centre Léon Bérard (‘CLB’), and Institut Curie) contributed to this success.
+In January 2020, Connect enabled the first-ever federated deep learning model (‘Model’) trained on distributed histology images stored behind hospital firewalls.
+This model was a proof-of-concept for “Connect”.
+Additionally, two datasets and more than 40 talented and dedicated people from Owkin, Centre Léon Bérard (‘CLB’), and Institut Curie) contributed to this success.

-The path to this incredible achievement was not straightforward, however, it was full of many discoveries and valuable lessons.
-This proof-of-concept for federated learning via Owkin Connect is an amazing technical triumph, an example of outstanding collaboration, and an empowering conclusion to our journey.
+The path to this incredible achievement was not straightforward; however, it was full of many discoveries and valuable lessons.
+This proof-of-concept for federated learning via Owkin Connect is a remarkable technical triumph.
+It is also an example of outstanding collaboration and an empowering conclusion to our journey.